Dekalb County Information

 Located right on the edge of Atlanta, Dekalb County is a prime location for those wishing to live the city life without actually living downtown.
 The third largest County in the state and home of Emory University, Agnes Scott College, American Cancer Society, Fernbank Museum, Calanolide Fine Arts Center and Stone Mountain.
 They have 130 parks consisting of 6,000 acres of parkland and open spaces.
 Recent news includes the plans to convert the former Presidential Hotel to an independent living facility for senior citizens and to convert the Northlake Mall to a live, work, play community with apartments, restaurants, offices, homes, etc. The County leads the State in work force development and ethnic diversity with 65 spoken languages.
 The median price of homes sold in December, 2017 was $258,500 which is up from $153, 745 in December of 2012.
 They are building 17 new hangers at their Peachtree DeKalb Airport to accommodate business travel and their convenience to MARTA is another great asset to businesses and residents.

-Avondale Estates was established in 1924, and the city is rich in English history.
-Named after Stratford-upon-Avon, Shakespeare’s birthplace, Avondale Estates has an old British atmosphere with buildings and houses that reflect a Tudor style.
-The community is a very tight-knit area that revolves around the unique architecture and original ambiance.
-An interesting tourist attraction is the first Waffle House that opened in 1955 and is now a museum.
-The downtown region of Avondale Estates has many businesses such as antique shops, and it is considered the commercial district.
-The area also offers dining opportunities including pizzerias and Mexican cuisine.
-The Rail Arts area of Avondale Estates contains art galleries and art studios.
+The neighborhood of Avondale Estates was established in 1924 and is 1.2 square miles.
+Named after England’s Stratford-upon-Avon, Shakespeare’s birthplace, Avondale Estates has an old British atmosphere.
+The downtown area also offers dining opportunities including pizzerias and Mexican cuisine.
+The Rail Arts area of Avondale Estates contains art galleries and studios and hosts an arts and music festival each autumn.
 A beautiful natural attraction is Lake Avondale, where residents and visitors can enjoy outdoor recreational activities.

 Clarkston is a small town that retains its southern appeal while having the amenities of Atlanta close by.
 Milam Park is a beautiful 7.6-acre park in the area that has a modern playground, tennis courts, pavilions for picnics, a softball field and a multi use field.
 Clarkston Dog Park provides a great place for pet-owners to let their dogs play.
 Friendship Forest has 15.14 acres of streams, trees, fields, and stands.
 Many wildlife attractions are in the area, such as butterflies, birds, vegetation, and small mammals.